-For the last two years, along with discovering why Sea Pines has the best real estate we’ve all seen the extensive media coverage about the GTA real estate market and turn key real estate services.
+For the last two years, along with discovering why Sea Pines has the best real estate we’ve all seen the extensive media coverage about the GTA real estate market.
 We’ve seen 25-50% increases in property value over that time, bidding wars for resale properties, massive lineups and mailing lists for new homes – it seemed like every property available was like a boxing day or black Friday blowout – difference being people were clamouring to pay more rather than less.

 Then the end of April came around, and things changed.
 Some have believed the cooling is due to Premier Kathleen Wynne’s foreign buyer tax (and other aspects of her 16-item plan).
 All that was supposed to do was remove a small percentage of purchasers from the equation, allowing Ontario residents to avoid bidding wars and be able to have a reasonable shot at obtaining the home of their dreams.
 But instead, the market seemingly halted.
 All the media can write about now is the real estate Armageddon that is surely coming.